eduardylopes/composition2-java/README.md

 # composition2-java

 This exercise was solved during Professor Nelio Alvez's object-oriented development course.
-In this exercise we use constructors, encapsulation, enumerations and StringBuilder class.
+In this exercise we used constructors, encapsulation, enumerations and StringBuilder class.

 UML Diagram: